✓ Updated February 2026

 All Things to Do in Caye Caulker, Belize

-activityEmbrace Caye Caulker's motto, 'Go Slow,' by spending an afternoon at The Split, a channel dividing the island.
-Grab a rum punch from the Lazy Lizard bar, swim in the turquoise waters, and soak up the laid-back island vibe.
-Arrive mid-afternoon to catch the sun at its peak and enjoy the lively, yet relaxed, atmosphere.
+activityEmbrace Caye Caulker's unofficial motto, 'Go Slow,' by spending an afternoon at The Split, the channel that divides the island.
+Grab a refreshing rum punch from the Lazy Lizard bar and snorkel in the turquoise waters, keeping an eye out for friendly nurse sharks and rays that often cruise by.

 Best time: December-May